ciphercurve/valence-tendermintx/README.md

 ## Conclusion

-The production implementation (`verification.rs`) closely follows the security model of the reference implementation (`verification-comparison.rs`) while providing a more practical runtime verification system.
+This implementation (`verification.rs`) closely follows the security model of the reference implementation (`verification-comparison.rs`) while providing a more practical runtime verification system.
 The key security guarantees are preserved, though the trust model differs due to the circuit vs runtime implementation choice.

-The production implementation is suitable for direct verification in a trusted environment, while the reference implementation is better suited for zero-knowledge proof generation.
+This implementation is suitable for direct verification in a trusted environment, while the reference implementation is better suited for zero-knowledge proof generation.
 Both implementations maintain the core security properties required for Tendermint light client verification.